-Steven Fechter is a playwright, screenwriter, and librettist.
+Steven Fechter is a playwright, screenwriter, and novelist.
 Most of all, he is a storyteller.
-He may run with naturalism or veer into expressionism, fantasy, even horror.
+He may run with naturalism or veer into expressionism, fantasy, crime, even horror.
 His themes and issues are often political yet deeply psychological.
 But his aim always is to write daring stories that take audiences into unfamiliar emotional spaces.

 Selected productions